Nautilus001/TermProject/README.md

 4. Run "python game.py"

+# Testing Breakdown
+1. Slash
+2. Coverage
+3. Mutation
+4. Mocking

-The core classes, functions, and methods that will be necessary for the snake game are as follows:
+The core classes, functions, and methods are as follows:

 1. Game: This class will handle the main game loop and manage the game state.
    - `__init__()`: Initializes the game state.